MetPX/sarracenia/doc/Admin.rst

 it *durable* which means it should remain, waiting for the client to connect again, even across reboots.
 Clients often want to pick up where they left off, so the queues need to stay around.

-sr_audit.py
+sr_audit

 The rabbitmq broker will never destroy a queue that is not in auto-delete (or durable.)
 This means they will build up over time.
 We have a script that looks for unused queues, and cleans them out.
-Currently, the limits are hard-coded as any unused queue having more than 25000 messages will be deleted.
+Currently, the limits is set as any unused queue having more than 25000 messages will be deleted.
+One can change this limit by having  option *max_queue_size 50000* in default.conf.

 Routing
 -------